stakater/kubestackplus-docs/content/for-developers/how-to-guides/remote-debugging/remote-debugging-dotnet.md

       }
     ```

-1. Ensure your pod is running and the application is in debug mode (--wait-for-debugger).
+1. Ensure your pod is running, and the application is in debug mode (--wait-for-debugger).
-1. Ensure your application code has atleast 1 debug point.
+1. Ensure your application code has at least 1 debug point.
 1. In VSCode, open the Run & Debug panel.
 1. Select ".NET Core Remote Debug (OpenShift)" from the dropdown and click Start Debugging (F5).
 1. Choose the correct .NET process when prompted.![Select remote process](./images/select-remote-process.png)